 Fundamental to the Center's mission is to bring a diversity of voices into the University by sponsoring annual fellowships for scholars from other institutions, as well as some from CU.
-At the heart of its mission, the Center will encourage collaborative relationships with the many CU Boulder scholars who are leading figures in their fields.
-The Center will stimulate conversation and debate over how conservative and liberal ideologies have impacted Western traditions across a wide-range of topics--science, economics, history, literature, the arts, philosophy, law and politics--in their various ancient, medieval and modern forms.
+At the heart of its mission, the center will encourage collaborative relationships with the many CU Boulder scholars who are leading figures in their fields.
+The center will stimulate conversation and debate over how conservative and liberal ideologies have impacted Western traditions across a wide range of topics--science, economics, history, literature, the arts, philosophy, law, and politics--in their various ancient, medieval and modern forms.

-The Center organizes an annual series of Dialogues that bring to Boulder scholars who are at the forefront of teaching and research on issues that animate contempoary debates in politics and culture.
+The center organizes an annual series of Dialogues that bring to Boulder scholars who are at the forefront of teaching and research on issues that animate contemporary debates in politics and culture.
 We seek to understand the values that underlie these debates and where these values come from.
 Through discussing these issues among a diverse group of scholars, we seek to understand the debates that run through various spheres of American society, and how conversation can yield a shared understanding of the issues that confront us.

-We also fund proposals from members of the CU community that seek to promote the study of Western Civilization in any of its aspects.
+We also fund proposals from members of the CU community that seek to promote the study of Western civilization in any of its aspects.
 See the Grants page for more information.